Seasonal Recipe Round Up: November – December

-Love them or hate them, greeny, leafy brussel sprouts are a filling, fibrous winter boost.
+Love them or hate them, greeny, leafy Brussels sprouts are a filling, fibrous winter boost.

 While they’re not the most popular superfood out there, they’re also packed with immune-boosting vitamin C and super low in calories.
 You can enjoy the health benefits of sprouts without tasting an intense sprouty flavour if you let them bubble away in a stew or spicy dish, like our leftovers-inspired Turkey Curry.

 This recipe is a great opportunity to use up stray veggies, sprouts and leftover turkey – it’s packed with slimming friendly flavour and you’ll be reducing food waste too!
 If the original sauce is a little too mild on a taste test, add chilli flakes to the creamy mixture for a kick of spice.

 Sprouts might have a reputation for being boiled and boring, but roasting brings out so much more flavour.
 We love them combined with the smoky sweetness of balsamic vinegar in our Balsamic Roasted Sprouts recipe.
 Bake them in the oven until they’re tender and glossy with the balsamic glaze.
 Serve them as a leafy, crunchy side dish alongside a variety of meals and dinners.
 You might even win over some haters!

 Nothing warms your cockles like fresh ingredients in warming winter lunches and dinners.
 If you’re on the lookout for more homely recipe inspiration, our new cookbook Comfort Food features over 100 dishes you can make for the whole family!
 You can pre-order your copy here.